Our Team

 Karen is Professor of Tourism Management at Te Herenga Waka - Victoria University of Wellington and has over 25 years’ researching the management of volunteers in areas as diverse as corporate volunteering, tourism and events, health and emergency management.
 In 2019 Karen was made a Member of the New Zealand Order of Merit (MNZM) for services to volunteering and education.
 She is a previous Chairperson of Volunteering New Zealand and is on the Board of Wellington College.
 A long-time supporter of Volunteer Wellington through International Volunteer Managers Day events and the Mahi Aroha Awards, Karen joined the Board in 2024.

-Deputy Chair - Tracy Johnson
+Deputy Chair - Linn Araboglos

 Trustee - Wiremu Adds